perecanals/EVC/README.md

 python main.py
 ```

-Please, play around with the arguments of `main.py` to observe the possibilities of the dataset.
+Please, play around with the arguments of `main.py` to observe the possibilities of the repo.

 ### `root` directory